Savvy donors know that making a gift of stock or another appreciated asset instead of donating cash is one of the best ways to make a gift to charity.

 1. Avoid long-term capital gains tax.

-When you donate appreciated stock that you’ve held for more than a year, you avoid paying long-term capital gains tax on the increased value of stock.
+When you donate appreciated stock that you’ve held for more than a year, you avoid paying long-term capital gains tax on the stock’s increased value.
 Depending on your income, the capital gains tax rate can be as high as 20%.
 This tax savings allows your donation to go further.

 2. Receive a tax deduction.

-When you donate stock directly to a charity, you are eligible for a charitable deduction equal to the fair market value of the donated stock.
+When you donate stock directly to a charity, you are eligible for a charitable deduction equal to the fair market value of the donated stock (up to 30% of your adjusted gross income (AGI) for the tax year).
 This allows you to reduce your taxable income and save on taxes.

 3. Make a bigger impact.